APTrust/preservation-services/notes.md

    - Delete tar file from ingest bucket
    - Delete Redis metadate (or copy as JSON to S3)

+# Scaling Notes

+The shared-nothing architecture of the new preservation-services code was designed for horizontal scaling.
+However, when scaling horizontally, we don't need to add all nine workers to each additional server.
+Doing so can cause problems, because all of the workers make heavy use of Redis, and a few make heavy use of Pharos.
+These are noted below.

+99.9% of ingest bottlenecks come from the time it takes to copy files to S3.
+(The other 0.1% comes from the time it takes to record bags with tens of thousands of files in Pharos.
+Those bags are rare.)

+Because S3 is the source of latency, and because S3 can handle way more requests than a single instance of Pharos or even Redis, the workers we want to scale are those that have lots of S3 I/O. We can scale those across several servers (optimized for bandwidth) while keeping only a single instance of other workers.

+It may make sense to run Pharos, Redis, and a handful of non-S3-intenstive workers on one machine so the workers can talk to Pharos and Redis over the loopback interface and not use up network bandwidth.

+Here's a list of the ingest workers and their estimated resource usage.
+Workers with an asterisk are candidates for horizontal scaling onto additional servers optimized for network I/O. The Storage Worker with two asterisks is a special case.

+1. Pre-Fetch Worker
+  - S3 read (high)
+  - S3 write (low-moderate)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (moderate-high)
+  - Memory (low-moderate)

+2. Validation Worker
+  - S3 read (none)
+  - S3 write (none)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (moderate-high)
+  - Memory (low-moderate)

+3. Reingest Check Worker
+  - S3 read (none)
+  - S3 write (none)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (high)
+  - Pharos write (low)
+  - CPU (low)
+  - Memory (low)

+4. Staging Worker *
+  - S3 read (high)
+  - S3 write (high)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (moderate)
+  - Memory (low-moderate)

+5. File Characterization Worker *
+  - S3 read (moderate-high)
+  - S3 write (none)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (moderate)
+  - Memory (moderate)

+6. Storage Worker **
+  - S3 read (low when copying to AWS, high when copying outside of AWS)
+  - S3 write (low when copying to AWS, high when copying outside of AWS)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (moderate-high)
+  - Memory (low when copying to AWS, high when copying outside of AWS)

+7. Storage Validation Worker *
+  - S3 read (low)
+  - S3 stat (high number of HEAD/Stat calls, not much data)
+  - S3 write (none)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (low)
+  - Memory (low)

+8. Record Worker
+  - S3 read (none)
+  - S3 write (none)
+  - Redis read (high)
+  - Redis write (high)
+  - Pharos read (low)
+  - Pharos write (high)
+  - CPU (low-moderate)
+  - Memory (low)

+9. Cleanup Worker
+  - S3 read (low)
+  - S3 write (none)
+  - S3 delete (high)
+  - Redis read (high)
+  - Redis write (low)
+  - Redis delete (high)
+  - Pharos read (low)
+  - Pharos write (low)
+  - CPU (low)
+  - Memory (low)

+** It may make sense to run StorageWorkers that read from separate NSQ topics.
+For example, one StorageWorker can handle all objects to be preserved in the AWS environment, while another can handle storage in non-AWS environments like Wasabi.
+The system will know from an object's StorageOption property where it should be preserved.

 # Redis Persistence

 Redis must be configured to persist all data to disk, so that it remains available